midtown-ai/wwww/docs/glossary/m.md

 ## Model Compression

- [Large language models (LLM)][LLM] have been making waves, demonstrating exceptional performance in many tasks.
+ [Large language models (LLM)] have been making waves, demonstrating exceptional performance in many tasks.
 However, their impressive capabilities come with a significant drawback: high computational costs.

  Top-tier models such as [LLaMA 2] and [Falcon] can demand dozens, if not hundreds, of gigabytes of [GPU memory].
 This not only makes them expensive to run but also presents a formidable challenge in terms of setup.
 Furthermore, their resource-intensive nature makes it nearly impossible to run them on edge devices without access to robust cloud servers.